Criteria for Success

 - Text is grammatically correct and free of typos.

-Note that your Broader Impacts and Intellectual Merit should still be woven through the rest of the experiences, even if you choose to highlight them in a separate section or sections.
+Note that Broader Impacts and Intellectual Merit should be woven through all of your experiences as well as highlighted in separate sections.
 Sizes of sections are approximate.

 Your personal statement (technically, the “Personal, Relevant Background and Future Goals Statement”) is part of the NSF GRFP application and, naturally, is intended to convince the selection committee to award you the Fellowship.